tosdr/tosback-versions/Diasporg/Terms of Service.md

-diaspora\* - Terms of Service Last Updated: 18rd October, 2020
+diaspora\* - Terms of Service Last Updated: 26th January, 2021
 ==============================================================

 Here are the important things you need to know about accessing and using the **diaspora\*** (https://diasp.org/) website and service (collectively, "Service").
 These are our terms of service ("Terms").
 Please read them carefully.